Ojobumiche/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that adds execute permission to the owner of the file hello.
 0.0%)
 Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+0.0%)
+Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello